Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Categorical framed little disks algebras and ribbon Groth en dieck-Verdier structures

-\begin{definition} A \emph{braided Grothendieck-Verdier category} is a Grothendieck-Verdier category whose underlying monoidal category is braided.
-A \emph{balancing} on a braided Grothendieck-Verdier category $\cat{C}$ with braiding $c$ and duality $D$ is a natural automorphism of the identity functor $\id_\cat{C}$ whose components $\theta_X : X \to X$ satisfy
+\begin{definition} A \emph{braided Grothendieck-Verdier category} is a Grothendieck-Verdier category whose underlying monoidal category is equipped with a braiding $c$.
+A \emph{balancing} on $\cat{C}$ is a natural automorphism of the identity functor $\id_\cat{C}$ whose components $\theta_X : X \to X$ satisfy